 business metadata tags attached to the table and its columns.

 To start tagging data, you first need to create one or more tag templates.
 A tag template can be a public or private tag template.
-When you create a tag template, the option to create a public tag template is the default and recommended option in the Cloud console.
+When you create a tag template, the option to create a public tag template is the default and recommended option in the Google Cloud console.
 A tag template is a group of metadata key-value pairs called fields.
 Having a set of templates is similar to having a database schema for your metadata.

 You can structure your tags by topic.
 For example: